 </html>

-Display ‘Hello World’ on Terminal or Command Line Interface
+Running the ‘Hello World’ Program in the Command Line Interface (CLI)

 To begin, launch a text editor such as Notepad or Sublime Text and initiate a new file.
 We will save this file with a “.php” extension to indicate that it contains PHP code.